radiantearth/community-sprints/08132018-menlo-park-ca/README.md

 asset definitions could be standardized.
 A stretch goal would be to explore how STAC Browser could be compatible with STAC API's – what to change in the spec or in the browser implementation to align.

-**People**: Frederico Liporace, Chris Brown, Damien Ayers, David Lindenbaum, Seth Fitzsimmons
+**People**: Frederico Liporace, Chris Brown, Damien Ayers, David Lindenbaum, Jeff Naus

 #### Client & Testing Tools